ldynia/archcolider/3.ViewsAndPerspectives/UserScenariosPerspective.md

 # User's scenarios (journeys)

-This section shows a generic example of a user journeys.
-After reading this section reader should know who are the stakeholder within the system, how the user interacts with the system and what are the results of an interaction.
+This section shows a generic example of a user journey.
+After reading this section the reader should know who are the stakeholder within the system, how the user interacts with the system and what are the results of an interaction.

 ## 1 Scenario: Purchase of a meal by a subscriber

-Bellow diagram illustrates a purchase order within the system.
+The Below diagram illustrates a purchase order within the system.
 User journey starts at the moment of browsing a meal from the catalog and ends when a meal is picked up by the user.
 Dotted lines represent optional interactions in the system.

 ![Subscriber Journey](../img/user%20journey/Subscriber.png)